 House of Blues Restaurant & Bar at Mandalay Bay

-Located inside Mandalay Bay, the House of Blues serves New Orleans-style food, and breakfast is served from 7 a.m. until noon daily.
+House of Blues at Mandalay Bay serves New Orleans-style food, with breakfast from 7 a.m. until noon daily.

-And if you enjoy a lounge vibe with a view, the Foundation Room on the top floor of Mandalay Bay (and the VIP club for the House of Blues) offers one of the best views of the Strip from high above.
+If you enjoy a lounge vibe with a view, the Foundation Room on the top floor of Mandalay Bay (and the VIP club for the House of Blues) offers one of the best bird’s eye views of the Strip.

 48th and Crepe at New York New York